zenml-io/blog.zenml.io/_posts/2022-04-04-customer_satisfaction.md

 | **LightGBM** | 1.804 |  1.343 |
 | **XGboost** | 1.781| 1.335 |

 I framed our problem as a regression problem and used the "LightGBM" model as our final model.
-You can also put this in multi-class classification problem and analyze the results, continous output can be adjusted according to threshold, say for an example that we can round the output to it's nearest integer.
+You can also put this in multi-class classification problem and analyze the results, continuous output can be adjusted according to threshold, say for an example that we can round the output to it's nearest integer.

 If you want to see the live demo of this zenfile, then you can see it [here]().
 You can give the details about the product/service and then you will get a prediction from the models which predicts the satisfactory rate.